smartgeber Logo

 The Infamous Dystopian Apartment Complex: Kowloon Walled City

-Living Conditions in the Dystopian Apartment Complex
+The Origins of the Dystopian Apartment Complex

-The Challenges of Life in Kowloon Walled City
+The Demolition of the Kowloon Walled City

-The Legacy of the Dystopian Apartment Complex
+Legacy of the Dystopian Apartment Complex

 Conclusion